-- The HFBR Pump and Recharge system was operational during all of 2010.
-Monitoring data for 2010 indicate that the tritium concentrations have dropped below the 20,000 pCi/L DWS in the downgradient segment of the plume.
-A petition for shutdown of the pump and recharge system will be prepared during 2011 if tritium concentrations in the downgradient portion of the plume continue to remain below the DWS.
-Although tritium concentrations in groundwater monitoring wells immediately downgradient of the HFBR were below the DWS through all of 2009, tritium concentrations increased to 50,800 pCi/L in one well during 2010.
-This increase is associated with the historic high water table levels observed at the site in early 2010.
-The overall reduction in tritium concentrations over the past few years indicates that the inventory of tritium remaining in the deep vadose zone beneath the HFBR continues to diminish. - The BGRR/Waste Concentration Facility Sr-90 Treatment System was modified in 2010 to incorporate four additional extraction wells to remediate an area of Sr-90 contaminated groundwater near the HFBR.
-Furthermore, Sr-90 concentrations in groundwater immediately downgradient of the BGRR have not decreased as expected
+- During 2011, groundwater treatment system capture goals were met for the OU I South Boundary, Industrial Park, and North Street systems.
+Petitions to shut down these systems will be submitted to the regulatory agencies in 2012. - The HFBR Pump and Recharge system was operational during all of 2011.
+Monitoring data for 2010 and 2011 indicate that the tritium concentrations have dropped below the 20,000 pCi/L DWS in the downgradient segment of the plume.
+A petition for shutdown of the pump and recharge system will be prepared during 2012. - Although tritium concentrations in groundwater monitoring wells immediately downgradient of the HFBR were below the DWS throughout all of 2009 and early 2010, tritium concentrations increased to 50,800 pCi/L during the fourth quarter of 2010, and increased further to 142,000 pCi/L by the third quarter of 2011.
+This increase is associated with the historically high water table levels observed at the site in early 2010, which flushed residual tritium from the deep vadose zone beneath the HFBR.
+The overall reduction in tritium concentrations over the past few years indicates that the inventory of tritium remaining in the deep vadose zone is diminishing.